Can Thai Massage be done on animals?

 And for me it was a wonderful experience to see that Thai Massage is much less limited than we might think.
 Animals instinctively know that.

-Actually it also works the other way round.
+Actually it also works the other way round – animal to human.
 In Thailand you can get a “Thai Massage” from an elephant.

 Just like I had to tone down my massage techniques for the puppy, somehow the elephant knows to tone down it’s techniques for the humans as well.